TheBigWazz/quickgpt/README.md

 - Move quickgpt.desktop to this location:
 > ~/.local/share/applications

-At this point you should be able to find 'quickgpt' with your preferred application launcher and move it various places depending on your Desktop Enviorment and
+At this point you should be able to find 'quickgpt' with your preferred application launcher and move it various places depending on your Desktop Enviorment.